michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 **Scalability**

-Scalability isn't necessarily a "con" for Server Blazor, but it is something to be mindful of.
+Scalability isn't necessarily a "con" for Server Blazor, but it is something to consider.
 Since every visitor has a separate websocket connection to the server, the amount of memory consumed by the application per user may require scaling hardware more quickly than Blazor WASM.